ChengAnXu2014/KuaiJI/README.md

 indicate the specifier of title.

 ## customization:
+The only command of this plugin is
+`find_in_file`
+or in humpmode:
+`FindInFile`
-The only command of this plugin is 'find_in_file', or in humpmode 'FindInFile', you can use it to customize your own shortcut and menu item.
+you can use it to customize your own shortcut and menu item.